Trekabout Photography Workshops - Creating Adventure Through Photography

 Travel insurance is mandatory and remains your responsibility.

-This workshop is limited at 9 participants to ensure a high level of comfort and a high student/tutor ratio.
-The workshop is confirmed to depart as advertised.
+This workshop is limited at 6 participants to ensure a high level of comfort and a high student/tutor ratio.